davidoesch/Sentinel-2-Acquisition-Plan-Harvesting/README.md

 ## Usage
 ### 1. Define the AOI
-Define the AOI by changing the 'POLYGON_WKT' in 'get_acquisition.py' to your needs
+Define the AOI by changing the 'POLYGON_WKT' in 'get_acquisition.py' to your needs (Default is Switzerland)

 ### 2. Running the Acquisition Harvesting Script
 The 'get_acquisition.py' script downloads the latest acquisition plan files from the Sentinel ESA website and processes the Area of Interest (AOI) defined in the script.